 Almond milk smoothies are delicious and dairy-free.
 This makes them ideal for people with an intolerance to lactose, or those following a vegan diet.

-But even if you’re a fan of dairy, smoothies made with almond milk can often taste better.
+But even if you are a fan of dairy, smoothies made with almond milk can often taste better.
 This is because nut milk tends to combine better with fruit and veg than animal milk does.

 Smoothies made from almond milk are usually healthier too.
-If you use the unsweetened version then they contain less calories, cholesterol, and saturated fat (compared to equivalent dairy milk smoothies).
-So whether you’re making almond milk smoothies for health reasons, ethical beliefs, or taste preferences, here’s how…
+If you use the unsweetened version then they contain fewer calories, cholesterol, and saturated fat (compared to equivalent dairy milk smoothies).

 How To Make A Smoothie With Almond Milk [3 Simple Steps]

 Here’s how to make an almond milk smoothie in 3 simple steps…

 - Wash and prep your fruit and veg

 - Measure out your almond milk (120ml or ½ a cup is usually enough) and any other ingredients